🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Rugs: Jute, sisal, or thick wool rugs with a subtle weave.

-• Throws + pillows: Chunky knits, faux fur, velvet, and linen in earthy tones.
+• Throws and pillows: Chunky knits, faux fur, velvet, and linen in earthy tones.

 • Hard surfaces: Unfinished or lightly stained wood, honed stone, and ceramic.

-FYI: If it feels a little “cabin but make it chic,” you’re on the right track.
+FYI, if it feels a little like cabin but make it chic, you are on exactly the right track.

 Wood grounds a space like nothing else.
-Whether it’s a walnut coffee table, oak shelves, or a reclaimed wood headboard, these pieces give depth and warmth.
-Avoid overly glossy finishes—natural, matte, or hand-rubbed oil looks best.
+Whether it is a walnut coffee table, oak shelves, or a reclaimed wood headboard, these pieces add depth and warmth.
+Skip the overly glossy finishes; natural, matte, or hand-rubbed oil always looks best.
+From what I’ve gathered, the easiest way to start is with one solid wood anchor piece, then build the rest of the room around it.

 Ideas To Steal